PromyLOPh/eumel/popularity.rst

 amongst those located in Hannover in 1994 revealed four of 56 (7%) law offices still ran EUMEL machines eight years after intruduction of ErgoJUR and advodat [jurpc94]_.

+GMD itself sold 22, 11 and 102 copies in 1982, ’83 and ’84 respectively.
+These
+numbers do not include copies sold by one of the 3, 4 and 7 licensees.
+[ttpreis85]_

 By mid 1985 support for the Japanese *Kanji* writing system was added to EUMEL [gmdspiegel85d]_.
 A newly founded corporation *NISSIN Products Corp.
 Tokyo*